U.S. Route 11 in New York: Future

+Despite enthusiasm from North Country leaders, the project has so far failed to gain approval.
+In 2014, DOT Commissioner Joan McDonald fielded questions at an Albany budget hearing after governor Andrew Cuomo had announced in his State of the State proposal that his administration would spend $2.5 million on a feasibility study.
+While Commissioner McDonald was receptive to the idea of the highway, she announced that the DOT likely wouldn't pursue the project based on traffic studies that had performed in 2002 and 2006.

 Suffixed routes

 US 11 has three suffixed routes, all of which serve as alternate routes to US 11.
 NY 11A and NY 11B were assigned as part of the 1930 renumbering of state highways in New York, while NY 11C was assigned in 1982.